SimulatedGREG/electron-vue/docs/en/README.md

 * Ability to produce web output for browsers
 * Handy [NPM scripts](/npm_scripts.md)
 * Use of [webpack](https://github.com/webpack/webpack) and [vue-loader](https://github.com/vuejs/vue-loader) with Hot Module Replacement
-* Process restarting when working in electron's `main` process
+* Process restarting when working in the main process
 * HTML/CSS/JS pre-processor support with [vue-loader](https://github.com/vuejs/vue-loader/)
 * ES6 with [`stage-0`](https://babeljs.io/docs/plugins/preset-stage-0/) by default
 * Use of [`babili`](https://github.com/babel/babili) to remove the need of transpiling completely down to ES5